isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 * **isb-cgc:tcga_201510_alpha**

  This set of BigQuery tables was produced by the ISB-CGC project, based on the open-access TCGA data available at the TCGA Data Portal as of October 2015.
-For more information, see `explantory text here <https://github.com/isb-cgc/examples-Python/blob/master/notebooks/The%20ISB-CGC%20open-access%20TCGA%20tables%20in%20BigQuery.ipynb>`_ or e-mail info@isb-cgc.org
+For more information, see `here for more details <https://github.com/isb-cgc/examples-Python/blob/master/notebooks/The%20ISB-CGC%20open-access%20TCGA%20tables%20in%20BigQuery.ipynb>`_ or e-mail info@isb-cgc.org

 * **isb-cgc:tcga_cohorts**